Tuesday / July 30 / 2019

 “We just did that!” another newbie said, likening the monologue’s structure to what we’d just experienced with Rant.
 “Might not be in that order, but it’s like the feelings we go through as we’re growing up.”
 Another guy agreed, saying that he saw a build in it: “It’s like we’re in this constant juggling act of life.”

 “It’s like Lear,” said the Professor, giving some serious side eye and a grin to the man who, last week, said we should stop comparing plays.
 “The beginning of the play shows why Orlando is different...
 This is not what [Jaques is] talking about for him[self]—he’s talking for Touchstone and Orlando, about the people on stage.
 These guys are the real power behind [the ruling class].
 This is how they think about life.
 But he don’t include himself in this.
 You go through this, then you die.”
 He concluded, “It is the opposite behind what Orlando is doing.”
 When another man added that Jaques is a melancholic character, so the monologue must reflect that, the Professor shook his head.
 “I looked up the word ‘irony’,” he said.
 “This guy’s an ironist.”
 He read the definition to us, saying there’s more meaning behind the words than the words themselves.
 “Just in that [scene], he’s all over the place.
 He’s up and down and all over,” he said.
 “So he’s faking the melancholy?” asked another man.
-“No,” said the Professor, “he’s definitely depressed, but what he says is ironic.”
+“No,” said another, “he’s definitely depressed, but what he says is ironic.”

 We decided to get some more people on their feet to see their interpretations.
 The first to perform was also the guy who’d said he could see where he was in the monologue.
 He gave a laid-back, good-humored reading—he’s gained a lot of comfort with the language, and it showed.
 “I actually connected with it,” he said afterward.
 “When I said I saw myself in it—I felt that even more actually reading it… It was more of me, and it was snapshots of my life in those particular places.”
 He laughed.
 “From the clean-shaven child—Mama saying, ‘Come here, get that off your face!’—to the young adult, quick to anger and fight.”